kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

    $ **composer require --dev phpunit/phpunit:8.x**

+   or install with all dependencies.

+   $ **composer require --dev phpunit/phpunit:8.x --with-dependencies **

    Run this **./vendor/bin/phpunit --version** command to verify PHPUnit version.

    **Note:** 8.x version supported by drupal 9 if you are using drupal 8 install 7.x & this dependency **composer require --dev symfony/phpunit-bridge:^5.3**.
 If you face any issue related to phpunit-bridge install phpunit-bridge dependency in drupal 9 as well.